AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 You can also consult the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md).

+## September 2019 {#september-2019}

+A new page has been added to provide general guidelines for maintaining Campaign Classic.
+[Read more](https://helpx.adobe.com/campaign/kb/acc-maintenance.html)

 ## 19.1 - 30/05/2019{#release-19-1}

 **New capabilities included in the release**